181st Infantry Regiment (United States): World War II

-The unit was inducted into federal service on 16 January 1941.
-The 181st Infantry conducted training at Camp Edwards and took part in the Carolina Maneuvers from 28 September to 6 December 1941.

 With the United States' entry into World War II, the 181st was relieved from the 26th Division and assigned to the Eastern Defense Command (EDC) on 27 January 1942.
 The 181st Infantry was replaced as part of the 26th Division by the 328th Infantry Regiment.
 The 211th Field Artillery Battalion (105 mm howitzers) was attached to form a regimental combat team.
 The 181st Infantry was assigned to the EDC conducting coastal patrols from Higgins Beach, Maine to Watch Hill, RI to prevent the landing of German agents from U-boats.
 From May 1942 through November 1943 the 3rd Battalion HQ with companies I and M were posted at the South Hingham Camp, along with B company, 132nd Combat Engineer Battalion, while Company L and Battery B, 211th Field Artillery Battalion were at the Ipswich Camp.
 Company K of the 181st and Battery D of the 211th FA were at the Plymouth Camp.
 The regimental headquarters and other units were at Camp Framingham.
 The 181st Infantry moved to Fort Dix, NJ on 5 December 1943 and was deactivated on 8 February 1944; the soldiers were sent to Italy as infantry replacements in the 3rd, 34th, and 36th Infantry Divisions.

 The 328th Infantry regiment fought across Europe with the 26th (Yankee) Infantry Division.
 Technical Sergeant Alfred L. Wilson was posthumously presented with the Medal of Honor for performing lifesaving care while under fire.

 The regiment is entitled to World War II battle honors through the 104th Infantry Regiment (United States) (2nd Massachusetts) and the 328th Infantry Regiment for Northern France, Rhineland, Ardennes (Battle of the Bulge), Central Europe, and the Army of Occupation in Austria.

 In 1947, the 181st Infantry was re-formed with headquarters at Worcester.
 The war record of the 328th Infantry was assigned to the 181st Infantry.